 Pressing Instructions

-Our screen print transfers are best used with a heat press.
+Our screen print transfers and DTF prints are best used with a heat press.
 We DO NOT recommend using a Cricut press or home iron.
 While home irons can achieve the heat needed, they cannot achieve the pressure needed to ensure the longevity of a print.
-Some have found success, but this is at your own risk
+Some have found success, but this is at your own risk.

 Make sure your pressure is as high as it can be.
 Heat your press up to the correct pressing temperature.